-We've been testing suitcases throughout North America and beyond for a long time.
+We've been testing suitcases around the world for a long time.
 Before our testing process started, we took the time to select key products that are both popular and that have high reviews.
-Our experts also have their finger on the pulse of new options that are both high quality and well-performing.
-Once making our selection, we put each of the cases we selected through the paces to see what they can do.
-We tested based on the following metrics: reliability, storage and organization, ease of transport, weight, and style.
+Our experts also have their finger on the pulse of new options that are both high quality and top performing.
+Once our selection was made, we then put each of the chosen cases through the paces to see what each could do.
+We tested based on the following metrics: storage and organization, ease of transport, reliability, weight, and style.
 Each metric was weighted based on its relative importance.
 Below we go into how we did this.

 Storage & Organization

-For this metric, we packed each of the bags with both bulky and non-bulky items.
-We also filled each one with a 6-gallon water jug to look at relative volume.
+For this metric, we packed each bag with both bulky and non-bulky items.
+We also filled each one with a 7-gallon water jug to look at relative volume.

 Ease of Transport

 With an assessment of the wheels and handles, we note what type of terrain each can handle.
-In this metric, we rolled each case over rocks, gravel, sand, clay, dirt, and cobbled broken sidewalk.
-We noted which offered the smoothest ride and which vibrate to the point of annoyance.
+We rolled each case over rocks, gravel, sand, clay, dirt, and cobbled broken sidewalks.
+We noted which offered the smoothest ride and which vibrated to the point of annoyance.
 We also look at potential easy-carry features.
-For example, the beefiness of each handle, how easy it is to hoist up and manipulate, and whether you can turn it into a backpack.
+For example, the beefiness of the grab handles and how easy it is to hoist up and manipulate for loading or carrying through awkward spaces.

-We weighed each contender by hanging it from a spring scale when empty.
-This allows us to see which offer more packing space and which have very little.
+We weighed each contender by hanging it from a digital scale when empty.
+This allowed us to see which suitcases offer more packing space and which have very little.